On-ur/IMS-FinalRev/README.md

 ## Info

-* DB is hosted on an AWS RDS instance.
+* Database is hosted on an AWS RDS instance.

 * URL for the kanban board: [Jira](https://och.atlassian.net/jira/software/projects/IMS/boards/1)

+## To-be-Improved

+* Database selection to be functional in all areas (As shown in the error logs).
+* Potentially hosting the database locally to reduce errors.
+* Increase coverage to at least 80%.

 ## Pre-requesities